procore/documentation/overview/new_rest_v2_version.md

 ## What are the major changes in Rest V2 API?

-We have introduced a number of rules for the Rest V2 APIs.
-Among these Rest V2 API rules, the following represent the key changes in Rest V2 APIs:
+We have introduced a number of changes for the Rest V2 APIs, and the following represent the key changes in Rest V2 APIs:

 * **URL Path Format:** URL paths for the new Rest V2 API start with `/rest/v2.x/...`, ensuring clear differentiation from previous versions.

-* **Paths Scoped to Company and Project:** For Rest V2 APIs, we are now mandating the URL paths be scoped to company or project.
+* **Paths Scoped to Company and Project:** For Rest V2 APIs, you will notice most of the API paths are scoped to company and/or project.

 * **Data Envelope:** Rest V2 API’s successful (200 level) JSON response has a top-level “data” key housing the payload of the response.